 Is Mamonde Cruelty Free?

-Mamonde is not cruelty-free in 2019; Mamonde products are sold in-stores in mainland China and are required by law to be tested on animals.
+Mamonde is not cruelty-free; Mamonde products are sold in-stores in mainland China and are required by law to be tested on animals.

 It should also be noted that Mamonde is owned by AMOREPACIFIC, a parent corporation that owns several other beauty brands that also sell in mainland China (like Laneige and Sulwhasoo) and are required to test on animals by law.